selkamand/crux-docs/usage/faq.rst

 How do I import data in VCF format?
 ------------------------------------------------
 VCFs must first be converted to MAF format.
-If you're comfortable programming, use vcf2maf_.
+If you're comfortable running commandline tools, use vcf2maf_.
 If you are not, please `contact us`_.

-We are currently working on building better workflows for importing VCFs to CRUX for non-programmers.
+We are currently working on building better workflows for importing VCFs to CRUX.

 ====================================================
 Analysis